-The romanesque part was made of granite blocks.
-It is an aisleless room, ended by a lower and slightly narrower apse.
-Above the apse there is a hemispherical vault.
+The romanesque church was built of sandstone blocks as an aisleless building, closed with a lower and slightly narrower apse.
 Two romanesque windows were placed symmetrically in relation to the longitudinal axis of the building.
 The culmination of each of them is one perfectly worked stone element.
-In the former nave there are traces of romanesque window openings and a large, pointed, gothic window.
+In the former nave there are traces of romanesque window openings and a large ogival gothic window.
 The original entrance to the temple was on the west or north side.
 From the north, a gothic brick sacristy with a treasury was attached to the nave of the church.

 Różański A., Schody do nieba — Kościelec Kolski odkrywany na nowo [w:] Architektura romańska w Polsce, Gniezno 2009.